krobelus/rate-experiments/README.md

 an DRAT proofs but DRAT checkers can be used to produce an LRAT proof from a DRAT proof.
-The LRAT proof resembles DRAT, but it includes clause hints for each resolution candidates and all unit clauses that are necessary to derive the empty clause to show that each resolvent is a RUP.
+The LRAT proof resembles DRAT, but it includes clause hints for each resolution candidates and all unit clauses that are necessary to falsify a clause to show that each resolvent is a RUP inference.

 2.3 Proof Checking
 ------------------